emilabz/rnative-task-manager/README.md

 ### 1. Clone the Repository

 git clone YOUR_GITHUB_REPOSITORY_URL
-cd react-native-task-manager  # Change to your repository name
+cd REPOSITORY_NAME  # Change to your repository name

 ### 2. Configure the Backend